PlatONnetwork/client-sdk-java/doc/Java-SDK-en.md

 - **Introduction**

   - String: address lock position is released to the account
-  - List<RestrictingPlan>: plan Locked plan list(array)
+  - List&lt;RestrictingPlan&gt;: plan Locked plan list(array)
     - epoch: indicates a multiple of the settlement cycle.
 The product of the number of blocks produced per settlement cycle indicates the release of locked funds at the height of the target block.
-If account is the incentive pool address, the period value is a multiple of 120(that is, 30 * 4).
+If account is the incentive pool address, the period value is a multiple of 120(that is, 30 \* 4).
 In addition, period, the number of blocks per cycle must be at least greater than the highest irreversible block height.
     - amount: indicates the amount to be released on the target block.

 - **return value**